 The Meeker Days Festival originated in 1939 as a small arts and crafts festival located in Pioneer Park.
 It has since grown to be Pierce County’s largest street festival encompassing a 15 block radius in the heart of historic downtown Puyallup.
 Meeker Days is a 3-day long festival that takes place the third weekend in June.
-The festival features four entertainment stages including a kid friendly stage; over 200 craft and commercial vendors; two food courts; kids’ activities such as, inflatable rides and educational exhibits; beer garden, antique tractor display and pull races; classic car shows and the ever popular Farmers’ Market!
-Meeker Days brings in crowds from all over Washington, vendors and consumers alike, to get involved in the first festival of the season!
+The festival features four entertainment stages including a kid-friendly stage; over 200 craft and commercial vendors; two food courts; kids’ activities such as educational exhibits; beer garden, antique tractor display and pull races; classic car shows and the ever-popular Farmers’ Market!
+Meeker Days brings in crowds from all over Washington, vendors, and consumers alike, to get involved in the first festival of the season!

 Friday, 12:00pm – 9:00pm

 Saturday, 10:00am – 9:00pm

 Location: Downtown Puyallup and Pioneer Park [15 block radius]